turingschool/front-end-curriculum/lessons/react-router-revisited.md

 )}/>
 ```

-### <MemoryRouter />
+### MemoryRouter

 Keeps the history of your url in memory as if you were on a browser - helpful for when you're working on an app that doesn't have a browser (like with React-Native).

 ### Code Along

 Let's put together a quick example of how this would work in context.
-If you haven't already, clone down [this example repo]().
-It is already set up from the `create-react-app` boilerplate.
+If you haven't already, clone down [this example repo](https://github.com/martensonbj/react-router-revisited).
+It is already set up from the `create-react-app` boilerplate, run `npm install` and `npm start`.
 For best practice purposes, create a new branch to mess around with.

 #### Install Dependencies

 Our repo comes with everything set up for React out of the box.
 But remember that react-router isn't necessary to build an app in React, it's a completely third-party entity that happens to make routing really nice.
 We need to install those dependencies now.

-`npm i --save react-router@4.0.0-alpha.3 history`
+`npm i --save react-router@4.0.0-alpha.3`

 We are installing the newest version of React-Router 4, but as of now it has not been released as the default version so it's necessary to include the specific version number in our terminal command.
 We also need the `history` module to handle keeping track of what pages we've visited.

 Take a moment to dig into the react dev tools and see what your app gives you out of the box before we start rewiring our components.

-Right now we only have an App component that renders the line "React Router Revisited" along with the rest of the React boilerplate code.
+Right now we only have an App component that renders the line "React Router Revisited" along with the rest of the React boilerplate code and some questionable style choices.
 The code we will start digging into is located in `src/index.js`.
+It starts out looking like this:

 ```
 import React from 'react';